Coastal Cottage Charm: Summer Kitchen Tour of Our 1920s Beach House

 Open Shelving

 We now have an open concept after taking the wall between the kitchen and living room a few years ago.
-It has changed the way we live.

 The stairs go up to my office-studio space and guest room.